ooaklee/ghatd/docs/adr/adr003-separation-of-billing-system-with-webhook-provider-abstraction.md

 ---
 id: adrs-adr003
-title: 'ADR003: Separation of Billing System with Webhook-Based Provider Abstractio'
+title: 'ADR003: Separation of Billing System with Webhook-Based Provider Abstraction'
 description: |
   Design and build a billing system with three separate packages with clear architectural boundaries and responsibilities.
 ---